-At CTMT, we’re painfully aware of the crisis in media and technology that is driving us apart, contributing to a culture of distrust and contention that puts our very democracy at risk.
+The crisis of trust in media and technology is driving us apart, contributing to a culture of contention and disinformation that puts our democracy at risk.
 Much of the focus has centered on journalism – “fake news,” concerns about bias, a focus on conflict.

-But we also understand that the trust crisis isn’t only a news problem.
-Our daily lives are governed by the tyranny of the algorithm, whispering to us constantly through our social media and smart devices.
-Often, the messages appeal to our most visceral emotions.
+But the trust crisis isn’t only a news problem.
+It permeates almost every institution.
+Our daily lives are increasingly governed by the tyranny of the algorithm, often appealing to our most visceral emotions.
 The economic incentives for speaking to those impulses are powerful: Disharmony is profitable.

-Our mission is to foster a diverse community of scholars and thought leaders who will build an unparalleled ecosystem for studying ways to build trust and develop ways to apply what we learn.
-With that in mind, we draw scholars from across disciplines at the University of Florida to bring their best thinking to the task.
-Our Trust Scholars have come from the fields of journalism, agriculture, architecture, psychology, political science, education and philosophy.
+The Consortium is built to look across all communication fields, with an emphasis on better understanding how technology influences the way we interact with information.
+We foster a diverse community of scholars and thought leaders to study ways to build trust and apply what we learn, drawing scholars from across disciplines at the University of Florida to bring their best thinking to the task.
+Our Trust Scholars have come from the fields of journalism, psychology, agriculture, architecture, political science, engineering, education and philosophy.

 Janet Coats is the Managing Director of the Consortium on Trust in Media and Technology.
-Her job is to serve as a convener, looking for opportunities for researchers and teachers to work together to address the trust crisis.
-She manages internal and external partnerships as well as the day-to-day operations of CTMT.
+Her job is to serve as a convener, looking for opportunities for researchers, practitioners and educators to work together.
+She manages internal and external partnerships as well as daily operations.

-Janet has been a pioneer in trust and engagement efforts in newsrooms across the country, both as a newsroom leader and as a consultant.
-For 10 years, she was Chief Executive Officer of Coats2Coats, a consulting company she founded with her husband that focused on journalism innovation and engagement.
-Her clients included public radio stations such as KUOW in Seattle, WAMU in Washington, WDET in Detroit and Colorado Public Radio in Denver, as well as a number of journalism collaborations supported by the Corporation for Public Broadcasting.
+Prior to joining the Consortium, Coats was the Executive Director of Innovation and Strategy at the Walter Cronkite School of Journalism and Mass Communication at Arizona State University.
+She’s been a pioneer in trust and engagement efforts in newsrooms across the country, both as a newsroom leader and as a consultant.
+For 10 years, she was chief executive officer of Coats2Coats, a consulting company focused on journalism innovation and engagement.
+Her clients included public radio stations across the nation and journalism collaboration funded by the Corporation for Public Broadcasting.

-Janet worked in daily journalism for more than 25 years, starting as a reporter at a 10,000-circulation newspaper in Texas and including pretty much every job in a newsroom.
-She served as Executive Editor of the Sarasota Herald-Tribune and of the Tampa Tribune.
-She’s been a proud Floridian for nearly 25 years.
+Coats worked in daily journalism for more than 25 years.
+She served as Executive Editor of the Sarasota Herald-Tribune and the Tampa Tribune.
 Her bachelor’s degree in journalism is from the University of Missouri.